-Park Hyatt St Kitts opened in November 2017 and last week I visited the magnificent resort in the Caribbean West Indies.
+Park Hyatt St Kitts opened in November 2017 and I visited the magnificent resort in the Caribbean West Indies less than one month after it opened.
 You know, as a research project for you.
-Read on to learn what to pack, what not to pack, what to expect, secret places to visit, and more, all at the spectacular new Park Hyatt St. Kitts.

 8 Great Things to Know About Park Hyatt St Kitts in Christophe Harbor